How Do You Find Areas to Improve Business Productivity?

 Businesses that do a lot of video conferencing should definitely look into Fuze.
-This app eliminates the bugs and lost connections we’ve all experienced with traditional conferencing services.
+This app eliminated the bugs and lost connections we’ve all experienced with traditional conferencing services.
 Any device can also join conferences (and in high-definition) when you host through Fuze.

-The undisputed king of video chat apps, Microsoft’s Skype allows you to send instant messages, share files, and host conferences with up to 25 other users.
+The undisputed king of video chat apps, Microsoft’s Skype, allows you to send instant messages, share files, and host conferences with up to 25 other users.